Robokishan/Arduino-Scheduler/README.md

 = Scheduler library for Arduino =

-This library allows an Arduino board to run tasks at spceific frequency.
+This library allows an Arduino board to run tasks at specific frequency.

 For more information about this library please visit us at https://github.com/Robokishan/Arduino-Scheduler